Christopher.Lyons [at] mcgill.ca (Email)• 514-398-4475 x09847

 Article Indexes and Databases

 - History of Science, Technology and Medicine (HSTM) The HSTM database, from the Research Libraries Group, provides access to journal articles, conference proceedings, books, book reviews, and dissertations in the history of medicine and allied fields, science and technology.

 - MEDLINE The premier bibliographic index of journal articles covering the fields of medicine, nursing, dentistry, veterinary medicine, and the pre-clinical sciences from before 1950 on.
 After a search, one can limit results to the "History of Medicine" subset by clicking on "More Limits".

-The U.S. National Library of Medicine also offers a free version of Medline called PubMed.
+- NOTE: The U.S. National Library of Medicine also offers a free version of Medline called PubMed.
 This offers access to all parts of MEDLINE but lacks some of the functions made available through the McGill only version.

 Recension bibliographique: les maladies infectieuses dans les périodiques médicaux québécois du XIXe siècle, Volume One: Choléra, coqueluche, diphtérie, érysipèle, fièvre jaune, fièvre scarlatine, fièvre typhoïde, gale, grippe, lèpre, malaria, peste, pleurésie, pneumonie, rage, rougeole, tétanos, tuberculose, typhus, variole.
 Volume Two: Transmissibles sexuellement: blennorragie, chancre mou, syphilis; et les maladies nerveuses et mentales.
 Osler Reference ZWC 100 P222r folio t.1,1988, t.2.
 1995.